SAP-samples/teched2025-AD164/README.md

 The ABAP Cloud development model (ABAP Cloud) is the development model to build business apps, services, and extensions that follow the clean core principles by default on SAP BTP, SAP S/4HANA Cloud, and SAP S/4HANA as of release 2022.
 It is an integral part of SAP Build.

 In this workshop, you’ll get hands-on experience with ABAP Cloud and grasp how the new concepts work.
 Building on your knowledge of classic ABAP, you’ll learn how to develop cloud-ready business apps and services.
-You'll use the ABAP RESTful application programming model (RAP) which is the programming model for building transactional scenarios.
+You'll use the ABAP RESTful application programming model (RAP) which is used for building transactional scenarios.
 Based on a practical scenario, you will rebuild an existing ALV-based app as an a modern SAP Fiori app with RAP, and extend it further with new capabilities.

 > [!NOTE]
 > Please note that the focus of this hands-on workshop is on backend development – specifically, developing OData UI services, including the UI semantics for the SAP Fiori elements UI – rather than on SAP Fiori UI development.